-- Both the conventional pre-distributed key management method and the public key-based key management scheme cannot work well in the IoTbased pervasive computing environment.
+- Neither the conventional pre-distributed key management method nor the public key-based key management scheme can work well in the IoT-based pervasive computing environment.
 Since any two strange physical objects may need to communicate with each other at any time, all static key management schemes and those based on the trusted third party schemes are unable to meet their requirements for the random or dynamic key negotiation, which further limits the data exchange and brings serious security and privacy problems. - The edge computing-based IoT faces many new security and privacy vulnerabilities.
-As the bridge between the cloud and the perception network, the edge node is close to not only the data source but also the local data centers, which make it be the attack target, and its related sensitive information be vulnerable to leakage. - The completely distributed and highly dynamic environment of the IoT-enabled ubiquitous computing needs to balance the relations among the
+As the bridge between the cloud and the perception network, the edge node is close to not only the data source but also the local data centers, which make it the attack target, and its related sensitive information be vulnerable to leakage. - The completely distributed and highly dynamic environment of the IoT-enabled ubiquitous computing needs to balance the relations among the service, security and privacy as well.
+Better service and stronger security always need detailed personal data, but higher privacy demands minimum data disclosure, which makes the existing static security and privacy technologies cannot well meet the dynamic security and privacy-preserving requirements of physical objects. - The IoT-based ubiquitous computing often needs data sharing and data use across security domains or unit IoT, which makes the sharing and use of sensitive data face very complex security and privacy issues.
+For instance, How can a data owner effectively outsource its data with confidentiality? - A physical object often needs to communicate with an unfamiliar object in another different security domain.
+The establishment of a basic trust relationship for the two physical objects that do not know each other is the foundation of their security and privacy. - How to prevent unauthorized users from accessing physical objects is the basis for ensuring the security and privacy of the objects and their